 Some hobbies, collections, and interests require storage space.
 While certain people in the home may be passionate about their collections or hobby, for others it can be a nightmare.

-After all, not everyone wants a lifetime collection of toy cars in the bedroom or piles of knitting wool more akin to a small flock of sheep crammed in every available wardrobe.
+After all, not everyone wants a lifetime collection of toy cars in their bedroom.
+Nor do they want piles of knitting wool akin to a small flock of sheep crammed in every wardrobe.

-Very often these items can be stored elsewhere, while still being accessible.
+Often these items can be stored elsewhere whilst still being accessible.
 Think about the harmony it could bring to the home; everyone’s a winner!

 From babies to teenagers, children change all the time and so does the gear they either need or collect over the years.
 Self storage can prove a salvation for families with children.
 If you haven’t finished with the pitter patter of tiny feet, then you may want to store toys and baby equipment until it is needed again.

 If you inherit family heirlooms or other items of sentimental value, you may find that you don’t necessarily want to display them in your home, but don’t want to part with them either.
 If space is a problem, then pack them carefully and place them into secure self storage.

 You have your own key and you’re free to come and go as you please.
 This means that items you hold dear may be out of sight, but certainly aren’t out of reach.
 Self storage can also be a valuable resource to buy time to make decisions on what to do with certain items.

 To find out more about household storage, please get in touch .
 We’re ideally located for households looking for storage in the following locations: